dongqi-DQ/GEO4PALM/README.md

 ## Getting Started

+### Python environment

+As Python packages can have mismatches between each other, we provided a `geo4palm_env.yml` file so that users can create an environemnt for GEO4PALM.
+To create the environment from the yml file:

+`conda env create -f geo4palm_env.yml`

+Activate the environment with:

+`conda activate geo4palm`

+To install `terracatalogueclient` using, try:

+`pip install terracatalogueclient -i https://artifactory.vgt.vito.be/api/pypi/python-packages/simple`

+TerraCatalogue client is for ESA land use API.
+More information can be found [here](https://vitobelgium.github.io/terracatalogueclient/installation.html).

 ### Don't have your own data sets?

 GEO4PALM provides several interfaces for the basic features of PALM static driver including: